Mr-Damian/individualitasComputatione_DK/README.md

 This code was tested with the Atom text editor with the _atom live-server_ (https://atom.io/packages/atom-live-server)

 For running the code one must click on the canvas, to generate a new iteration of the L-System sentence.
 Recommended are five clicks/five iterations.
+When 'd' is pressed the plant is drawn to the canvas.

 Processing time can get up to 20'.